stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 14 (P4L3) - White-box Testing.md

 # Lesson 14

 In _black-box_ testing we tested a system without knowing the internal details of the software system.
-This lesson will examine _white-box_ (structural) testing which involves the internal details of a system as wells as benefits and drawbacks.
+This lesson will examine _white-box_ (structural) testing which involves the internal details of a software system as wells as benefits and drawbacks.

 ## White-box Testing Overview